nehahs/Origin-health-/README.md

 Project Summary
 here we are creating a single page application (SPA) using Javascript and the framework used here is REACT.
+I have also used HTML and css for the front end part.
 Here a link was provided containing 12 images and the objective of this SPA is to display all these images in a carousel format and being able to label and filter them manually as a user.

 Features:
 1. Login Page